Mounting pressure on health care budgets worldwide has focused attention on how best to organise health care systems and the spending within them.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 Each module contains two or three pieces of assessed work.
-Your tutor marks these and provides feedback on your progress.
-The modules themselves are assessed by a closed examination close to the end of the module's twelve week study period.
-Examinations take place in designated UK and international examination centres.
+This will be marked to provide feedback on your progress.
+The modules themselves are assessed by examination close to the end of the module's twelve week study period.
+All examinations and pieces of assessed work will be online.

 This is a Continuing Professional Development course and is designed for those who are already employed.